 Plant-based diet for beginners: Food, Supplements, and Workout Tips

 Plant-based diets can have many health, environmental, and spiritual benefits.
-However, there are the right and wrong ways to do it.
+However, there are right and wrong ways to do it.
 It’s also great for some people but not others.
 In this article, we’ll cover how to start the right way on a plant-based diet and how to avoid common pitfalls.

 How to Do a Plant-based Diet for Beginners

-Foods to Include on a Regular Basis
+Foods to Include regularly

 Vegan Food List